Ashok0/EnderalVREssentials/README.md

 [**No Stagger Mod**](https://www.nexusmods.com/skyrimspecialedition/mods/16335?tab=files): This mod makes your character unstaggerable.
 This prevents you from being stunned in combat and having a bright light flash across your vision.

-[**Enhanced Ragdoll Accuracy Main File**](https://www.nexusmods.com/skyrimspecialedition/mods/45767?tab=files): Makes in-game humanoid corpses much more believable and immersive through meticulous changes in weight, joints, etc.

 [**Scoped Bows SE**](https://www.nexusmods.com/skyrimspecialedition/mods/912?tab=files): Scoped Bows is a huge weapons mod that adds scoped variants of all bows to the game, designed to be used without crosshair.
 You MUST disable "Adjust Held Weapons Position" in the VRIK MCM or aiming through scopes will not work properly.

 [**Dynamically Disable Eye Adaptation and Bloom**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables Bloom to remove the "glow" effect around light sources.
 Disable if you prefer having Bloom effects in VR.

 [**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet effects in your vision.
-Disable if you dislike these effects.
+Disable if you prefer having no weather effects.
+You can alternatively disable select weather effects from the R.A.S.S.
+MCM.

 [**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.

+[**Storm Lightning for SSE and VR**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
+The purpose of this mod is stability and scalability.
+It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
+This results in a more natural and enjoyable storm experience.

 [**Bijin Skin CBBE 2k Based**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Smoother skin for NPCs with less blemishes.
 Disable if you prefer vanilla skin.